zevenrodriguez/CIM440-640/readme.md

 ###Week 11: Mar 28th - Working with Sound/Video

-_Practice_
-* Use sound or video in a sketch

 ###Week 12: Apr 4th - Working with Libraries

-_Practice_
-* Use a library you might want to use in your final project

 ###Week 13: Apr 11th - Working with Data

-_Practice_
-* Create a visualization

 ###Week 14: Apr 18th - Wrapping up